An information guide on what to do after someone has died in hospital

 Alternatively, you may prefer to wait until the deceased is transferred to the care of the chosen funeral director.

 On the rare occasions when the cause of death may be a criminal matter there will be restricted viewing.
-In these
+In these cases, the police will advise you.

 Tissue donation

-• Eyes for Corneal Transplantation can be donated up to 24 hours after death.
+• Eyes for corneal transplantation can be donated up to 24 hours after death.

 Who can register a death?